To find an attorney complete one or more of the fields and click search.

 Member: The Copyright Society of the U.S.A.
 (President, 1992-1994; Trustee, 1981, 1983-1986, 1988; Treasurer, 1988-1989; Vice President, 1990-1992); The Association of the Bar of the City of New York (Chairman, Committee on Copyright and Literary Property, 1989-1992; Member, 1970-1973 and 1986-1992; Committee on the Judiciary, 1995-1998, 2003); New York State and American (Member: Section of Patent, Trademark and Copyright Law; Committee on Authors, 1968-1971 and 1985-1989; Forum Committee on the Entertainment and Sports Industries, 1985; Chairman, Subcommittee on Individual Rights Arising Out of Joint Authorship, 1988-1989) Bar Associations; Federal Bar Council; Volunteer Lawyers for the Arts (Board Member, 1987-1990); Law Clerk to Hon.
 John F. Dooling, Jr., U.S. District Judge, Eastern District of New York, 1963-1965.

-November 2016, Copyright Society of USA’s Forty Sixth Annual Donald C. Brace Memorial Lecture, Expanding Fair Use: The Trouble With Parody, The Case For Satire, published Spring 2017 Journal of Copyright Society, Vol. 64, No. 2 at 165; Recipient in 2013 of Twelfth Annual American Inns of Court Professionalism Award in the Second Circuit; listings in Best Lawyers in America© (25th consecutive year, including the 24th Edition of The Best Lawyers in America© in both the Copyright Law, and Litigation – Intellectual Property categories); Chambers USA 2017; New York Metro Super Lawyers® 2017, and Top 100 in 2012, 2007; The Legal 500 U.S., World Trademarks Review 1000 (Gold); Managing Intellectual Property magazine; Who's Who Legal, Who's Who in American Law; Who's Who Legal Trademarks; and various other Who's Who publications.
+November 2016, Copyright Society of USA’s Forty Sixth Annual Donald C. Brace Memorial Lecture, Expanding Fair Use: The Trouble With Parody, The Case For Satire, published Spring 2017 Journal of Copyright Society, Vol. 64, No. 2 at 165; Recipient in 2013 of Twelfth Annual American Inns of Court Professionalism Award in the Second Circuit; listings in the 2019 edition of The Best Lawyers in America© (28th consecutive year in both the Copyright Law and Litigation-Intellectual Property categories); Chambers USA 2017; New York Metro Super Lawyers® 2016-2018, and Top 100 in 2012, 2007; The Legal 500 U.S., World Trademarks Review 1000 (Gold); Managing Intellectual Property magazine; Who's Who Legal, Who's Who in American Law; Who's Who Legal Trademarks; and various other Who's Who publications.

 State of New York, 1963